jonathanpberger/jpb.com/knowledge.md

 - Jekyll loads configuration in this order:
   1. Default settings (top level in _config.yml)
   2. Environment-specific settings (under environment names)
+  3. Important: Default settings override environment settings if both exist
+     - Remove top-level baseurl/url if using environment configs
+     - Only define defaults if they apply to all environments
+     - Debug with /info page to verify correct values
 - Default baseurl/url provide fallback values
 - Environment settings override defaults when JEKYLL_ENV is set
 - Use debug page (/info) to verify environment configuration